 Sure more often than not, an artist’s voice is put over an image on the screen – which can help enhance the feelings that scene is trying to create for the audience, but the actor or actress whose voice is being used in the audio production, doesn’t usually have this scene playing in front of them when they are doing the read, and are therefore having to improvise by playing out the scene in their head and bringing the character or scene alive through the emotion in their voice.

-Having said this, working voice over artists also need to be able to take direction from the director or audio production manager who will direct them into setting the right tone for which the client is hoping to achieve.
+If you’re familiar with radio spots, you would know you need to be able to take direction from the director or audio production manager who will direct them into setting the right tone for which the client is hoping to achieve.
 This process can take hours upon hours to get the perfect read for the required narrative, which can be quite frustrating for a voice artist as they can spend hours upon hours in a recording studio repeating the same line until the director is happy with the final outcome.
+For more information radio spots has a really good post on this.

 The production manager will also guide the voiceover artist through the timing of the read – as this is a very key component in ensuring the right words are emphasized, it is also important especially for the likes of radio or television commercials which are usually governed by strict time limits.